≡ Menu

 This metric helps stakeholders understand the extent to which stock-based compensation contributes to the overall R&D expenditure of a company.

-R&D To Revenue Ratio: The R&D to revenue ratio is a financial metric measuring the proportion of a company’s revenue that is spent on research and development (R&D).
+R&D to Revenue Ratio: The R&D to revenue ratio is a financial metric measuring the proportion of a company’s revenue that is spent on research and development (R&D).

 It is calculated by dividing the total R&D expenditures by the total revenue, usually expressed as a percentage.
 This ratio helps investors and analysts understand how much a company is investing in innovation and future growth relative to its sales.